 Using Sentence Case in Email Subject Lines

-In every email, it is important to have a subject line which is easy to read and understand.
+In every email, it is important to have a subject line that is easy to read and understand.
+Sentence case is when you only capitalize the first word of a sentence and lowercase the remaining words (expect proper nouns).
 Capitalizing your email subject lines in sentence case makes them easier to read since the words are easier to distinguish.

 Hence, capitalizing every word on your subject is really not a good practice.
 Some people think that subject lines are like titles where most of the content words should be capitalized.
 Remember, this is not an essay.
 Treat your subject line as if it is the first sentence of your email.
 Take a look at the example below.